 Defeating the Dragon.
 John’s vision inspires and instructs the church by showing them those believers in God’s throne room who “have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
 (12:11) They overcame accusation by the blood that washes away all sins, giving a clear conscience before God (Hebrews 9:14).
 They overcame deception by their testimony that Christ is risen, having conquered death (Matthew 28:6; 1 Corinthians 15:8ff).
 They overcome the threat of violence and the love of pleasure by following Christ’s example of enduring all for the prize set before them (Hebrews 12:1-3).

 In chapter 13 this drama is depicted in greater detail, unveiling more of the church’s struggle on earth.

 Bringing it Home.

 The comfort in this vision is that the Dragon’s time for vengeance is short, but the church’s victory is eternal.
-The challenge in this vision is that Satan is is behind the voices of accusation, the seduction of pleasure and power, the fear of pain and death there is a Dragon lurking, “looking for someone to devour.
+The challenge in this vision is that Satan is behind the voices of accusation, the seduction of pleasure and power, the fear of pain and death.
+There is a Dragon lurking, “looking for someone to devour.
 [Therefore,] resist him, standing firm in the faith, because you know that the family of believers throughout the world is undergoing the same kind of sufferings.”
 (1 Peter 5:8-9)